potegnime/potegnime-angular/README.md

     - I'm feeling lucky functionality
     - Movie/series of the day (set by admins then visible to other users)

 Project is not published.
+Formly known as nalozi.si.

-## Backend
+## Frontend

 Built with Angular framework using HTML, SCSS and TypeScript.
 Utilizing [Bootstrap](https://getbootstrap.com/).
 Designed in Figma.